Collagen and myocyte interplay in cardiac volume overload: a multi-constituent growth and remodeling framework: Multi-constituent tissue mechanics

-Growth and remodeling change the stress-free reference configuration of the tissue, $\Omega_0$, leading, in general, to a mechanically \textit{incompatible} configuration, $\Omega_\tau$, introduced through the inelastic growth deformation gradient tensor $\ten{F}^g$.
-The geometric and elastic compatibility is restored by the elastic deformation gradient tensor $\ten{F}^e$, which generates residual stresses and strains \citep{Goriely2017}.
-Figure \ref{fig:kinematics} provides a schematic illustration of the growth kinematics.
-The elastic right Cauchy-Green tensor is introduced:
+As shown in Fig. \ref{fig:vo_schematics}, G\&R processes change the stress-free reference configuration of the tissue, $\Omega_0$, leading, in general, to a mechanically \textit{incompatible} configuration, $\Omega_g$, introduced through the inelastic growth deformation gradient tensor.
+The geometric and elastic compatibility is restored by the elastic deformation gradient tensor, which generates residual stresses and strains \citep{Goriely2017}.
+Figure \ref{fig:vo_schematics} provides a schematic illustration of the growth kinematics.
+For conciseness, we omit the time dependency of the tensors in the following sections.
+The elastic right Cauchy-Green tensor $\ten{C}^\text{e}$ is introduced:

-The growth deformation gradient tensor accommodates any volume change with respect to the initial time $s = 0$ before any G\&R, while the elastic deformation tensor is restricted to near-incompressibility.
-We omit the time dependency of the tensor in the following sections for conciseness.